-Yes usually.
+In most cases, Yes.
 Whilst we appreciate that this can be considered a mark of respect for family and friends to carry the coffin, we must point out that it can be a very difficult task to undertake.
-Many places of worship have extremely awkward terrains and obstacles which could cause an accident if bearers are not professionally trained.
+Many places of worship have extremely awkward terrains and obstacles, which could cause an accident if bearers are not professionally trained.
 We can't be held responsible for any injuries sustained when the coffin is carried by anyone other than our own bearers.
-Sometimes this simple homage can be denied when local regulations specify that only professional bearers should carry.
-Your Funeral Director will be able to provide advice and guidance if you wish to carry the coffin of your loved one.
+In some circumstances, this simple homage can be denied when local regulations specify that only professional bearers should carry.
+Your Funeral Director will be able to provide advice and guidance, if you wish to carry the coffin of your loved one.